corentinthomasset/call-for-code-2021/data/ratings/README.md

 2. `esg-ratings-ibm-cfc` which stores the ratings for all companies

 We can then utilize Cloudant HTTP API to retrieve JSON documents from the above databases and expose them through a RESTful API.

+**Note**

+Please note that the script first checks whether the given ticker details exist in the data store and if not added before, it will continue the processing according to the above procedure.

 ---